 - Click save

-- Click on actions button to your right :
+- Click on the actions button to your right :

 - Set as Windows / Linux default: when creating remediation plans, this will be the default workflow selected when deploying the patches.